 - Access to your student's email addresses – Another huge plus on these two platforms is that you get access to all your students' email addresses (not just a message system like on the course marketplaces.)
 This means that even if you leave the platform, you have the personal contact information for your students.

 Teachable and Thinkific both offer a $0 starter plan.
 Premium plans with more features start at just $39 a month on the Teachable platform.
 Thinkific's lowest premium option is $49 per month (it's less for both platforms if you pay the fee annually rather than monthly).

 But again, start on the free plan and move up from there.

 For the purposes of this particular post, just know that either one is a good option when you are looking to create a course where you have the freedom to set your own price and have control over your email list.

 There are definitely advantages of publishing to course marketplaces like Skillshare and Udemy.
-It's possible to get extra exposure to an audience of students that you may not have reached otherwise, unfortunately, this comes at the cost of not building your own email list of students and not being able to control the pricing for your course.
+It's possible to get extra exposure to an audience of students that you may not have reached otherwise.
+Unfortunately, this comes at the cost of not building your own email list of students.
+It also means you do not fully control the pricing for your course.

 I love the money-making potential and user-friendly interface of Teachable and Thinkific.
 The issue with using these platforms is that you are entirely responsible for marketing your classes and attracting students.
 However, this option also allows you to build your own email list which you have control over.